The following awards were announced at the 2013 Golden Starfish Awards Ceremony:

 Zelda Penzel “Giving Voice to the Voiceless” Award

-The Zelda Penzel “Giving Voice to the Voiceless” Award is presented to a film that raises public awareness about contemporary social issues, including the moral and ethical treatment and the rights of animals, as well as environmental protection.
+The Zelda Penzel “Giving Voice to the Voiceless” Award is presented to a film raising awareness about the moral and ethical treatment and the rights of animals that inspires compassion and compels social change.
+Dedicated to those who suffer in silence.
 The 2013 award included a $1,000 cash prize.

 The Jeremy Nussbaum Prize for Provocative Fiction recognizes uncompromising stories that have an undercurrent of politics or philosophy; these are edgy films that demand intellectual engagement.
 The award is accompanied by a cash prize of $5,000.